-Challeng e number Detail of challenge

-Teaching/ Learning/ Cognition:

-Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
+Challenge number Detail of challenge Teaching/ Learning/ Cognition: Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+These findings are supported by national studies and continue to impact pupils to this date.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading, writing and maths.

-1 Reading and phonics:

-Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+1 Reading and phonics: Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from the Foundation Stage through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.

-2 Writing:

-Assessments, observations, and discussions with pupils indicate underdeveloped writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+2 Writing: Assessments, observations, and discussions with pupils indicate underdeveloped writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 3 Maths: